800-830-7570

 Learning Outcomes

-An examination is given and participants that earn a passing grade and have completed the Higher Education Certified Credit Professional II program will receive the HECCP II Credential and Digital Badge to own and share proudly with colleagues and employers.
+• An examination is given and participants that earn a passing grade and have completed the program will receive the HECCP II Designation, Certificate of Completion and Digital Badge to own and share proudly on personal and professional social media platforms.

 Course Agenda